 However, the doctor from whom you receive a second opinion will likely have to be approved by the insurance company or your employer.
 You may be offered another panel of physicians from which to choose when requesting a second opinion.

 Do not see your regular doctor or any other doctor without first clearing it with your employer or the insurance company, or consulting your attorney.
-Failing to follow applicable rules pertaining to Workers’ Compensation in Virginia may negatively impact your claim for benefits.
+Failing to follow applicable rules pertaining to Workers’ Compensation in Virginia may negatively impact your Claim Form.

 Even if you don’t agree with the doctor, if you neglect his or her orders, you could lose your benefits or harm your case.
 So it’s important to handle this the right way.
 Your attorney is a good resource and can be helpful in ensuring all steps are followed properly to give your claim its best chance of success.